phaag/nfexporter/README.md

 ## Note:

-Only the statistics is exposed and not the netflow recods itself.
+Only the statistics values are exposed and not the netflow records itself.